grafana/agent/docs/configuration-reference.md

   [enabled: <boolean> | default = false]

   # Automatically collect metrics from this integration.
 If disabled,
-  # the agent integration will be run but not scraped.
-Metrics for the
+  # the agent integration will be run but not scraped and thus not
-  # integration will be exposed at /integrations/agent/metrics and can be
+  # remote_written.
+Metrics for the integration will be exposed at
-  # scraped by an external process.
+  # /integrations/agent/metrics and can be scraped by an external process.
   [scrape_integration: <boolean> | default = <integrations_config.scrape_integrations>]

   # How often should the metrics be collected?
 Defaults to